tonyzzzzzz/Crisp_Telegram_bot/README.md

 1. Create a bot with [BotFather](https://t.me/botfather), save the token for later use.
 1. Build & Run.

+## Requirements
+Redis server is used for storing relation between Telegram messages and Crisp messages.

 ## Installing & Deployment

 ### Use prebuilt binary